Accidents Involving Disabled Vehicles

 If you are partly to blame for your disabled vehicle accident in California, you would still be eligible to claim compensation from the other at-fault driver, irrespective of how much blame you share.

 However, your compensation amount will be reduced in proportion to your percentage of fault.
 For instance, you can be 90% at fault for your accident, but you can still recover 10% damages from the other at-fault party.
 In that sense, California follows a “pure comparative negligence” rule.Sacramento Personal Injury Lawyer

-I'm Ed Smith, a top-rated Sacramento car accident attorney with extensive experience in all types of personal injury cases, including disabled vehicle accidents.
 To maximize your chances of recovery in a disabled car crash, you should have the best Sacramento personal injury lawyer on your side.
-Call me at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+Call us at (916) 921-6400 or (800) 404-5400 for free, friendly advice.